Priya22/semantic-textual-relatedness/README.md

-# STR-2021: A Dataset of Semantic Textual Relatedness Created from Comparative Annotations
+#  What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study

-This repository contains data and code for the paper [STR-2021: A Dataset of Semantic Textual Relatedness Created from Comparative Annotations](https://arxiv.com).
+This repository contains data and code for the paper [What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study ](https://arxiv.com).

 We hope that this work will spur further research on understanding sentence--sentence relatedness, methods of sentence representation, measures of semantic relatedness, and their applications.